 Yvonne worked at Ashlands in 2000 when Anne and Andy took over.
 She left to pursue a career in supermarket management a few years later, but missed her veterinary nursing so much she returned in 2014.
 She has two border collies and is a keen dog agility competitor.

 Ella joined us as an apprentice nurse after her GCSEs.
-Alongside her training, she helps run the Skipton surgery and has also taken on the organisation of the weekly surgery at Grassington.
+She has now successfully completed her training, she helps run the Skipton surgery and has also taken on the organisation of the weekly surgery at Grassington.
 Ella is a keen member of the Upper Wharfedale Young Farmers Club and has recently won the Northern Area Horse Judging competition.

 Georgia started her training at Myerscough College in January 2017.
 She is based at our Glusburn Surgery.